vladlen-beilik/docker/README.md

 - Easy to customize any container, with simple edits to the `Dockerfile`.
 - All Images extend from an official base Image.
 (Trusted base Images).
 - Pre-configured NGINX to host any code at your root directory.
-- Can use Spacedock per project, or single Spacedock for all projects.
+- Can use Laradock per project, or single Laradock for all projects.
 - Clean and well-structured Dockerfiles (Dockerfile).
 - The Latest version of the Docker Compose file (docker-compose).
 - Everything is visible and editable.